hail2u/node-inlining/README.md

 inlining
 ========

-Inline external CSS to a HTML file.
+Inline external CSS files referenced by `link` element to a HTML file.

 INSTALL